gokulraj1661/FarmwiseAITask/READ.md

-# RESTful API for a Bookstore Management System(FarmwiseAI Pvt Ltd Backend End Developer)
+# RESTful API for a Bookstore Management System (FarmwiseAI Pvt Ltd Backend End Developer)

-This is a Basic Restful api for Bookstore management system developed using Python framework flask
+This is a basic RESTful API for a Bookstore management system developed using the Python framework Flask.

 ## Table of Contents